salvatorecorvaglia/accessio/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 🔐 Security

-If you discover a security vulnerability, please see our [Security Policy](SECURITY.md) for responsible disclosure instructions.
+If you discover a security vulnerability, please see our [Security Policy](SECURITY.md).

 ## 📝 License